cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/composable_cow.md

 The following principles have been employed in the architectural design:

 1. `O(1)` gas-efficiency for `n` conditional order creation / replacement / deletion
-2. Conditional orders **SHOULD** behave the same as a discrete order for EOAs (self-custody of assets, ie. "wrapper" contracts not required)
+2. Conditional orders **SHOULD** behave the same as a discrete order for EOAs (self-custody of assets, i.e. "wrapper" contracts not required)
 3. Conditional orders **SHOULD** be optimized towards _statelessness_ - pass required data via `calldata`
 4. **MAY** enhance the [`Safe`](https://safe.global) user experience when paired with [`ExtensibleFallbackHandler`](https://hackmd.io/-nLuF3JIRyuS5w864_mbrg) 🐮🔒